-The 2019 Annual General Meeting resolved on the following guidelines for remuneration to senior executives.
-The guidelines are in line with the principles applied to date.
+The 2020 Annual General Meeting (AGM) resolved to approve guidelines for remuneration to senior executives according to the following.
+The guidelines essentially match the principles applied to date.

 1. Scope of the guidelines